 Macs don’t have a registry.
 Instead, the settings for various apps are stored within the app folder.

-Each program on a Mac gets its own chunk on the storage disk.
+Each program on a Mac gets its chunk on the storage disk.

 This simplified design makes it easy to delete all the program’s data. macOS doesn’t degrade over time like Windows.

-Also, Windows downloads far more adware, spyware, and other forms of malicious programs when browsing the web.
+Also, Windows downloads far more adware, spyware, and other malicious programs when browsing the web.
 But then again, that could be because Windows is more popular.

-Another considerable factor is OS updates.
+Another important factor is OS updates.
 Apple releases a major macOS update every year or two.

 Apple carefully plans what goes into the new update.
 They test new features extensively on older Macs.
 They also bundle all the driver updates you need to run the latest macOS version.